fnalways/terminus-docs/docs/manual/platform-architecture.md

 ### Observability

+Olares provides observability through the following:

-Olares integrates [Prometheus](https://prometheus.io/) for system monitoring and resource usage tracking.
-Prometheus collects resource metrics for applications like Dashboard and Market.
+- [Prometheus](https://prometheus.io/): Used for system monitoring and resource usage tracking.
+It collects resource metrics for applications like Dashboard and Market.

-Additionally, [OpenTelemetry](https://opentelemetry.io/) with eBPF-based monitoring is being developed to trace request workflows within the system.
+- [OpenTelemetry](https://opentelemetry.io/)*: Enables tracing of request workflows within the Olares system using eBPF-based monitoring. *(In development)*

 ### Other middlewares